Divorce for Business Owners

 Personal/professional goodwill is the value that is directly tied to the business owner.
 If you are the face of a company or a long-standing owner, you have a specific skill and the entirety of the business depends on that skill, or you’re prominent in your field or community, then that value is your personal or professional goodwill.
 This goodwill cannot be directly attached to the value of the business entity or divided in a Texas divorce.
 Personal goodwill is considered separate property.

-Enterprise goodwill is considered community property in a Texas divorce.
+Enterprise goodwill is considered community property for business owners in a Texas divorce.
 This type of goodwill is integral to the business itself.
 This can include the location, the name (if it is a franchise), the acquired licensing, and the organizational structure.
 Typically, large businesses with a formalized structure have more considerable enterprise goodwill.
 If the company has capital investment, multiple owners, and does not depend on personal services, then it often has enterprise goodwill.

 Often as a company increases in size and structure, there will be a natural transition from personal goodwill to enterprise goodwill.
 It is essential to discuss all aspects of your company with a qualified Texas divorce attorney so they can talk with you all facets of goodwill and what it may mean for your specific company.

 5. How Will a Texas Business Operate During the Pendency of a Divorce?